 Why invest in real estate?

 Owning income property also opens the door to certain tax advantages that can reduce your tax burden each year through a number of deductions.
-Investors also have the benefit of owning real estate that may increase in value, or appreciate over time.
+Additionally, investors have the benefit of owning real estate that may increase in value, or appreciate, over time.
 Natural supply and demand and inflation cause real estate values to increase.

-Some markets with higher demand appreciate faster than others, which means real estate can increase dramatically over a 2-, 5-, or 10-year period, or even more.
+Some markets with higher demand appreciate faster than others, which means real estate can increase dramatically over a two-, five-, or 10-year period or even longer.
 Even if a property is purchased with debt, as the debt is paid down, the property owner gains equity, or the difference between the property value and the amount owed.

-These benefits, in addition to the opportunity to earn income from the property, makes it an appealing investment strategy.
+These benefits, in addition to the opportunity to earn income from the property, make it an appealing investment strategy.

 How to invest in real estate

-Passive real estate means you as the investor place your money with an investment company such as a real estate investment trust (REIT), real estate fund, or other experienced real estate investor who takes on the role of active investing, owning and managing the investment or group of investments and paying you as the passive investor an agreed-upon return, which could be a dividend or interest payment.
-The income earned this way is considered passive income because the investor isn't actively participating in order to receive the return.
+Passive real estate means you, as the investor, place your money with an investment company, such as a real estate investment trust (REIT), real estate fund, or another experienced real estate investor, who then takes on the role of active investing, owning and managing the investment or group of investments and paying you as the passive investor an agreed-upon return, which could be a dividend or interest payment.
+The income earned this way is considered passive income because the investor isn't actively participating to receive the return.

-Regardless as to whether you or another person or company invests as the active investor, money is typically earned in real estate through one of three ways:
+Regardless of whether you or another person or company invests as the active investor, money is typically earned in real estate through one of three ways:

-Rental property is by far the most common way of investing in real estate and is used in both commercial real estate and residential real estate.
-With rental property, the owner rents the land or property to a tenant using a short-term or long-term contract called a lease.
+Rental property is by far the most common way to invest in real estate and is used in both commercial and residential real estate.
+With rental property, using a short- or long-term contract called a lease, the owner rents the land or property to a tenant.
 The tenant occupies the property for the specified time period, paying the landlord, also known as the property owner, an agreed-upon rental rate.

 Land, commercial real estate, and residential property can all be rented to a tenant.
 Each party's roles and responsibilities will vary, depending on the type of property being leased and the type of lease.